 17 Sep The Top 5 Latest Digital Signage Trends for 2019 and Beyond

-Businesses will always need new and exciting ways to engage their intended audiences, and this, in turn, will inform their marketing strategies in general and use of digital signage solutions in particular.
+Businesses will always need new and exciting ways to engage their intended audiences and this will pave the way for new marketing strategies and the incorporation of digital signage solutions as well.

-For your digital signage endeavors to thrive, it’s vital to stay up to date with the latest developments in digital signage.
-However, given how this incredible technology is always evolving, we understand this isn’t always easy.
+For your digital signage endeavors to thrive, it’s vital to stay up to date with the latest developments in the field.
+However, given the technology’s speedy evolution, it can get a little tricky.

-So with this in mind, we’ve listed down some of the most exciting trends and developments in digital signage today.
+So with this in mind, we’ve listed down some of the most exciting trends and developments in digital signage that will not only attract more customers but also boost business growth.
 Let’s check them out now!

 1. Digital Signage Market Size Will Continue to Expand

 We’ll kick things off with some good news.
-It’s been estimated that the value of the digital signage display market worldwide would amount to 13.7 billion U.S. dollars in 2021, up from six billion in 2016.
+It’s been estimated that the value of the digital signage display market worldwide would amount to $13.7 billion in 2021, up from $6 billion in 2016.

-With advancements in display systems and key technologies like LEDs becoming cheaper, an increasing number of businesses will seek to incorporate digital signage.
+With advancements in display systems and key technologies like LEDs getting cheaper, an increasing number of businesses will seek to incorporate digital signage.

-2. Digital Signage + Artificial Intelligence = Targeted Messaging
+2. Digital Signage Solutions + Artificial Intelligence = Targeted Messaging

 Leveraging Digital Signage Analytics for Audience Measurement will add yet another dimension to customer experience management and will have significant ramifications for marketers and retailers alike.